 "Plants, too…" Palmon groaned, the leaves on her head starting to stiffen.
 "It never got this cold in the Digital World!…"

-Yolei strained to look around, but there wasn't much to see; the tall, thick pine trees that surrounded them hid most of the starry night sky.
+Yolei strained to look around, but there wasn't much to see; the tall, thick pine trees that surrounded them hid most of the night sky.
 "Well, now what?" she asked.
 "How're we gonna find that gate?"

 Hawkmon's eyes suddenly locked onto something behind Izzy; a gray timber wolf with bright yellow eyes stepped out of the trees and eyed the group.
 "We seem to have bigger problems," he gulped.